google/dawn/docs/device_facilities.md

 If an `Alive` device is destroyed, then a similar flow to `LoseForTesting happens`.

 All this ensures that during destruction or forceful disconnect of the device, it properly gets to the `Disconnected` state with no commands executing on the GPU.
-After disconnecting, frontend will call `backend::Device::ShutDownImpl` so that it can properly free driver objects.
+After disconnecting, frontend will call `backend::Device::DestroyImpl` so that it can properly free driver objects.

 ### Toggles